owid/importers/bp_statreview/README.md

 `clean_excel.py`.
 Once it runs until the end without errors, it may still raise a warning, saying that entities have not been standardized, which is solved in the next steps.
-3. Retrieve all country/region names from raw BP data.
+3. Retrieve all country/region names from raw BP data, by running:
 ```
 python bp_statreview/entities.py
 ```